Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 This room is largely as described in <span class="citation">Conservatory (p.
 214)</span>.
 When the players enter it, read:

 <div class="description">
-<p>You enter into an elegantly appointed hall, the windows of which are covered by gossamer drapes.
+<p>You enter into an elegantly appointed hall, the windows of which are covered by drapes thin as veils.
 A brass-plated chandelier hangs from the ceiling, and upholstered chairs line the walls. </p>
 <p>Several stained-glass wall hangings depict beautiful men, women, and children singing and playing instruments.
 A harpsichord with a bench rests in the northwest corner.
 Near the fireplace is a large standing harp.
-Alabaster figurines of well-dressed dancers adorn the mantelpiece. </p>
+Alabaster figurines of well-dressed dancers adorn the mantelpiece.
+As you enter, you hear your footsteps echo in this vast, largely empty room.</p>
 </div>

 ***The Harpsichord.*** A player who inspects the harpsichord finds that one of the keys appears to be permanently pressed in the "down" position.
 A player who investigates the interior of the harpsichord finds the cause: a rolled-up piece of parchment tucked beneath one of the strings.